-The bill, S.B.
-No. 1119, introduces Chapter 75D to the Civil Practice and Remedies Code, establishing limited liability for water park entities regarding injuries sustained by participants during water park activities.
-It defines key terms such as "water park," "water park activity," "water park entity," "water park participant," and "water park participant injury."
-The bill stipulates that a water park entity is not liable for injuries if a specific warning is posted at the park, except in cases of negligence, known dangerous conditions, improper employee training, or intentional harm.
+Senate Bill No. 1119 introduces a new chapter, Chapter 75D, to the Civil Practice and Remedies Code, which establishes limited liability for water park entities regarding injuries sustained by participants during water park activities.
+The bill defines key terms such as "water park," "water park activity," "water park entity," "water park participant," and "water park participant injury."
+It stipulates that a water park entity is not liable for injuries if a specific warning sign is posted at the entrance of the water park, informing participants of the limitations on liability as outlined in the bill.

-Additionally, the bill mandates that water park entities must display a clearly visible warning sign at or near the entrance, informing participants that Texas law limits the liability of water park owners or operators for injuries or death resulting from attendance or participation in activities.
-The provisions of this bill will apply only to causes of action that arise on or after its effective date, which could be immediate or set for September 1, 2025, depending on legislative approval.
+However, the bill also specifies exceptions to this limited liability.
+A water park entity remains liable for injuries that are proximately caused by the entity's negligence, a known dangerous condition, improper training of employees, or intentional actions by the entity.
+The bill mandates that the warning sign must clearly state that Texas law limits the liability of water park owners or operators for injuries or death resulting from attendance or participation in activities at the water park.
+The provisions of this act will apply only to causes of action that arise on or after its effective date.

 Statutes affected: